covcom/205CDE/13_14 Database/README.md

 4|Steve|301|EC|28
 ```

 This doesn't look very nice.
-Use `.mode` and `.header` *dot commands* to change the output format to make it more appealling.
+Use `.mode` and `.header` *dot commands* to change the output format to make it more appealing.

 ```sql
 sqlite> .mode column